CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 * Multiple validation rules can be seperated with a semi-colon.
 * Error codes to be returned by the engine if validation rules return FALSE should follow a '|' at the end of the helper function parameters.

+Translation tables are themselves validated by the translation engine while processing the first source row.
+Any error in the translation table stops the validation/translation process.
+The engine check that:

+* no null values exists,
+* target attribute names do not contain invalid characters (e.g. spaces),
+* target attribute types are valid PostgreSQL types,
+* validation and translation rules helper functions exits with the propre parameter types,
+* the flag indicating if the description is in synch with the validation/translation rules.

 Example translation table.
 Source attribute sp1 is validated by checking it is not null, and that it matches a value in the lookup table.
 This is done using the [helper functions](#helper-functions) described below.
 It is then translated into a target attribute called SPECIES_1 using the lookup table named species_lookup.
 Source attribute sp1_per is validated by checking it is not null, and that it falls between 0 and 100.
 It is then translated by simply copying the value to the target attribute SPECISE_1_PER.

 | targetAttribute | targetAttributeType | validationRules | translationRules | description | descUpToDateWithRules |
 |:----------------|:--------------------|:----------------|:-----------------|:------------|:----------------------|
 |SPECIES_1        |text                 |notNull(sp1\|NULL); match(sp1,public,species_lookup\|NOT_IN_SET)|lookup(sp1, public, species_lookup, targetSp)|Maps source value to SPECIES_1 using lookup table|TRUE|
 |SPECIES_1_PER|integer|notNull(sp1_per\|-8888); between(sp1_per,0,100\|-9999)|copy(sp1_per)|Copies source value to SPECIES_PER_1|TRUE|

+# How to actually translate the source table?

+The translation is done by the user in two steps:

+1. Prepare the translation function with SELECT TT_Prepare(translationTableSchema, translationTable)

+2. Translate the table with the prepared TT_Translate(sourceTableSchema, sourceTable) function

+Many TT_Translate functions can be prepared by adding a suffix as the third parameter of the TT_Prepare() function (e.g. TT_Prepare('public', 'translation_table', '02') with prepare the TT_Translate02() function).

+You generally want to create a new table with the result of the translation like this:

+CREATE TABLE target_table AS
+SELECT * FROM TT_Translate('public', 'source_table');

 # How to write a lookup table?
 * Some helper functions allow the use of lookup tables describing the source and target attributes for translation.